 If My Child Was Injured At Daycare Can I Sue?

-Every day throughout Nevada, parents trust their most precious part of their lives, their children, to daycare facilities.
+Every day throughout Nevada, parents trust the most precious part of their lives, their children, to daycare facilities.
 What happens when a kid is injured at a daycare facility because of neglect, lack of supervision, or child abuse?
 Who is investigated?
 Can parents recover compensation to pay for medical expenses?
 Let’s go over these issues.